 With a backpack leaf blower, yard cleanup is a snap.
 They make quick work of removing fallen leaves, grass clippings, dust, and other debris from your property.
 Leaf blowers with adaptor pipes can even clean your rain gutters.
 If you want to spend less time on yard work, a leaf blower can help with most projects.
 With so many models of leaf blowers on the market, however, deciding which one to buy can be a challenge.

 Whether your yard is large or small, or whether you prioritize lower emissions, higher air velocity, or the least amount of noise, there’s a leaf blower that fits the bill for your needs.
-In this guide we will review the best backpack leaf blowers in eight different categories.
-But first, we’ll take a look at the considerations that elevated these blowers to the top of the list.
+This guide highlights the best backpack leaf blower models in various categories.
+But first, we’ll take a look at the considerations that elevated these tools to the top of the list.

-- BEST BANG FOR THE BUCK: Poulan Pro PR48BT, 2-Cycle Gas Backpack Leaf Blower
+- BEST BANG FOR THE BUCK: Poulan Pro 2-Cycle Gas Backpack Leaf Blower

 - BEST QUIET OPERATION: Makita EB5300TH 4-Stroke Engine Backpack Blower